 Booking opens up to 6 months ahead.
 If you're returning, book one-way at a time, it's easier and makes no difference to the price.

-You'll be able to select seats on the ICE trains from a seat map, another advantage of booking this way.
+You can select seats on the ICE trains from a seat map, another advantage of booking this way.

 To get the overnight stop in Hamburg (or Copenhagen), click Stopovers and enter Hamburg (or Copenhagen) with a length of stay of (say) 11 hours.
 Gothenburg is listed as Göteborg Central.